tomogwen/LitGPT/README.md

 ## 🚀 Training (Slurm)

 A shell script for Slurm HPC's is available.
-Set the required variables in the shell script, and run:
+Set the required variables in the [shell script](scripts/slurm.sh), and run:

 ```
-sbatch scripts/train.sh
+sbatch scripts/slurm.sh
 ```